Scott-Hickmann/EE374/content/protocol.md

 If the transaction is a coinbase transaction, then it will not contain an `inputs` key but it will contain a `height` key with the block's height as the value.
-The coinbase transaction cannot we spent in the same block.
+The coinbase transaction cannot be spent in the same block.
+Additionally, every non-coinbase transaction should have at least one input.

 ```json
 {